MicrosoftDocs/azure-docs/articles/azure-monitor/insights/vminsights-enable-at-scale-policy.md

 ms.author: magoedte
 ---

-# Enable Azure Monitor for VMs (preview) using Azure Policy
+# Enable Azure Monitor for VMs (preview) by using Azure Policy

 This article explains how to enable Azure Monitor for VMs (preview) for Azure virtual machines or virtual machine scale sets by using Azure Policy.
 At the end of this process, you will have successfully configured enabling the Log Analytics and Dependency agents and identified virtual machines that aren't compliant.